cloudflare/cloudflare-docs/content/cloudflare-one/insights/risk-score.md

 ### Disable risk behaviors

-When a risk behavior is turned off, monitoring for future activity will cease.
+When a risk behavior is disabled, monitoring for future activity will cease.
 Previously detected risk behaviors will remain in the logs and associated with a user.

 ### Change risk behavior risk levels